YehudaEi/zephyr-watch/README.md

 $ west espressif monitor
 ```

+## Notification Testings
+Open SendNotification.html in your phone (or use this link https://yehudae.net/ZephyrNotification.html) to test notifications in your watch.

 ## Contributing
 Feel free to send your patches, I'll be honoured to merge them to enhance the experience of this smart-watch!